Telemedicine project improving health in rural Cambodia

 in their intended mission of delivering high quality health care to local

-villagers in the Rovieng village in the Preah Vihear province, (N Cambodia), and in the
+villagers in the Rovieng village in the Preah Vihear province, (N Cambodia),

-completed.
+been completed.

 A retrospective case review studying the first 28